 Stories offer a fun way to capture and share real everyday moments with your followers.
 Social media platforms are constantly adding features to stories to make them even more engaging, such as different fonts, stickers, and the ability to poll your viewers.
 Younger generations engage heavily with Instagram stories, so be sure to capture their attention by using them.
 Story ideas for centers include promoting upcoming events, interviewing staff, talking about your services, and what to expect at an appointment.
 Pin your favorite stories to your Instagram profile for viewing beyond 24 hours.

 Social Media companies continue to advance their targeting systems for better advertising results.
 In addition to your ability to target ads based on age, gender, and location, you can further segment by specific interests and more.
 Social Media companies store a lot of information based on their users’ activity.
 While this may appear as overreaching and dystopian, it does lead to serving highly relevant ads to the right audience.

 On Facebook, users do have control of their advertising and information settings.
 If you really want to see what Facebook has on you, go to Settings and then click Ads.
 They show the information they use to advertise to you, including education, marital status, interests based on behavior, and more.
-This certainly relates to the increased legal scrutiny on data sharing mentioned earlier.
+This certainly relates to the increased legal scrutiny and incident response on data sharing mentioned earlier.

 5. The Beginnings of Augmented and Virtual Reality